yumoxu/stocknet-dataset/README.md

 Yumo Xu and Shay B. Cohen.
 2018.
 [Stock Movement Prediction from Tweets and Historical Prices](http://aclweb.org/anthology/P18-1183).
 In Proceedings of the 56st Annual Meeting of the Association for Computational Linguistics.
 Melbourne, Australia, volume 1.
 > Stock movement prediction is a challenging problem: the market is highly *stochastic*, and we make *temporally-dependent* predictions from *chaotic* data.
 We treat these three complexities and present a novel deep generative model jointly exploiting text and price signals for this task.
 Unlike the case with discriminative or topic modeling, our model introduces recurrent, continuous latent variables for a better treatment of stochasticity, and uses neural variational inference to address the intractable posterior inference.
 We also provide a hybrid objective with  temporal auxiliary to flexibly capture predictive dependencies.
 We demonstrate the state-of-the-art performance of our proposed model on a new stock movement prediction dataset which we collected.

+You might also be interested in [our code](https://github.com/yumoxu/stocknet-code) for stock movement prediction.

 Should you have any query please contact me at [yumo.xu@ed.ac.uk](mailto:yumo.xu@ed.ac.uk).

 ## Dataset Overview